molecule-one/api/api-v2.md

 ### Output detail level

-You can control detail level of system output by using `detail_level` parameter.
+You can control detail level of system output by using `detail_level` attribute.

 Possible values: